SeaBa55/employee-directory/README.md

 employee-directory_v2.0 - Refactored DataLabeles.js.
 Converted hard coded elements to programtic elements based on the number of columns.

+employee-directory_v2.1 - Consolidated first and last names into a single row, and added additional employee information columns.
+Refactored the code for modularity, where now the rendered data is controlled at a single point in the useEffect hook return object in component Main.

 - - -
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).